delphicventurescode/mjolnir_poeto_book_series/foreword_section_full/README.md

 # Foreword Section of the Mjolnir_Poeto Book Series

-This directory contains the full Foreword section from the book *La Juvelo en la Krono: Nun Eĉ Plie Plibonigita* ("The Jewel in the Crown: Now Even Better").
+This directory contains the full Foreword section from the book *La Juvelo en la Krono: Nun Eĉ Plie Plibonigita* ("The Jewel in the Crown: Now Even Better"), and other books in the series.

 ---

 ## Contents

 - **Foreword.pdf**
-  The Foreword as a formatted PDF file, exactly as it appears in the book.
+  The Foreword as a formatted PDF file, exactly as it appears in the book (and, with minor edits, other books in the Mjolnir_poeto series).

 - **Foreword.txt**  (to be added later, time permitting) The plain text version of the Foreword for easy reading and copying.